mfarda/mjsr/README.md

 - Replace or extend any step by editing the corresponding module in `mjsrecon/`.
 - Each module supports both integrated and independent operation modes.
 - Customize fuzzing behavior by modifying ffuf parameters and wordlists.
+- Extend GitHub reconnaissance with additional secret patterns or tools.

 ---